 AES is owned by the student aid organization Pennsylvania Higher Education Assistance Agency, also called PHEAA.
 PHEAA is a major provider of student loan services at the national level.
 This includes a large federal student loan portfolio.
-As of March 2019, PHEAA services $355.5 billion federal student loans held by more than 8 million borrowers, according to the office of Federal Student Aid.
+As of September 2020, PHEAA serviced $380.8 billion federal student loans held by more than 8 million borrowers, according to the Office of Federal Student Aid.

-- AES manages PHEAA’s portfolio of private student loans and federal student loans through the now-discontinued Federal Family Education Loan (FFEL) Program.
+- AES manages PHEAA’s portfolio of private student loans and federal student loans through the now-discontinued FFEL Program.

 AES student loans are the educational debt accounts managed by this loan servicing company.
 These debts may be either private student loans or federal student loans borrowed through the FFEL Program.

-The FFEL Program ended in 2010, however, and FFEL loans have not been offered for more than 9 years.
-Even so, many borrowers are still repaying these types of loans, including many which are serviced by AES.
+The FFEL Program ended in 2010, however, and FFELP loans have not been offered for more than 10 years.
+Even so, many borrowers are still repaying these types of loans, including those that are serviced by AES.
 AES also manages private student loans, so some borrowers will have AES servicing loans they took out with a private lender.

-- Check your credit reports—AES reports loan information to credit reporting agencies, so if you have an AES student loan you should see it listed as such on your reports.
+- Check your credit reports: AES reports loan information to credit reporting agencies, so if you have an AES student loan, you should see it listed on your reports.
 You can request a free credit report from all major credit bureaus at AnnualCreditReport.com.

 In addition to verifying AES student loans independently, you can also reach out to AES for information about these accounts.